 If you don’t know what escrow means, ask.
 If you’re confused about the terms of an offer, say so.
 It’s totally normal to ask an agent for a little hand-holding — that’s what they’re there for.

 Part of knowing how to hire a real estate agent is finding one you trust enough to tell you things you don’t know.

 7. Don’t Play the Field With Other Agents

 If you’re working with an agent who is hustling for you, don’t dally around with another agent.
 In real estate, just as in romance, that’s cheating.
 It can backfire by damaging your relationship with your agent.

-If your agent finds out you’ve got other agents showing you houses, he may prioritize other clients.
-So a big part of knowing how to pick a real estate agent is knowing that you need to stand by your agent once you hire him.
+If your agent finds out you’ve got other agents showing you houses, they may prioritize other clients.
+So, a big part of knowing how to pick a real estate agent is knowing that you need to stand by your agent once you hire them.